 W-2 or 1099 – If you’re filing an income tax return, it means you’ve got income to report.
 When you’re employed by a business or business owner, you get a W-2 from your employer.
 If you are self-employed, look for a Form 1099-MISC from anyone who has paid you more than $600.

-Form 1098-T, Tuition Statement* – You’ll need your Form 1098-T to claim the tuition and fees deduction, American Opportunity Credit, or the Lifetime Learning Credit.
-That’s because the 1098-T shows how much you paid to your school for tuition and other qualified expenses.
+Form 1098-T, Tuition Statement* – You’ll need your Form 1098-T to claim the American Opportunity Credit or Lifetime Learning Credit.
+The 1098-T shows how much you paid to your school for tuition and other qualified expenses.
 It also reports information about scholarships.
 The 1098-T will come from your school.

 *If you don’t get a Form 1098-T because your school isn’t required to send one, you just need to prove that you were enrolled at an eligible educational institution and paid tuition and other qualified education expenses.